 - Fences that comply with the Franklin Zoning Ordinance.

 Following the approval of a project, a Certificate of Appropriateness (COA) or an Administrative COA is issued.
-To find out more about the submitting an application for a Certificate of Appropriateness, check out the Application User Guide.
+To find out more about the submitting an application for a Certificate of Appropriateness, check out the Application User Guide and to check if you are within the Historic District check this Historic Overlay Address Map.